Cedar Park High School: Baseball

-The Cedar Park Timberwolf Baseball Team has made the playoffs every year since 2013 (with the exception of 2020).
+The Cedar Park Timberwolf baseball team has made the playoffs every year since 2013 (with the exception of 2020).
 Cedar Park has been a consistent playoff team throughout the 2010s.

-In 2023 Cedar Park hired Tyler Frost as their new Baseball Head Coach/Manager.
+In 2023, Cedar Park hired Tyler Frost as their new baseball head coach.
 Cedar Park went 25-13-2 and made the playoffs.
-Cedar Park was the 5A Region IV Area Champs.
-Cedar Park would lose in the Regional Quarter Finals against Rouse High School 9-8 in a Rouse comeback.
+They were the 5A Region IV area champion that year.
+However, they would lose in the regional quarter finals against Rouse High School 9-8 in a Rouse comeback.

-In 2024 Cedar Park went 28-8-2 under Coach Frost.
-Cedar Park made the UIL 2024 Baseball 5A Playoffs.
-Cedar Park beating Pieper 2-0 and Medina Valley 2-0 before losing again to Rouse in the Regional Quarter Finals 0-2.
-Following the season, Head Baseball Coach Tyler Frost announced he would be stepping down as Cedar Park's Head Baseball Coach.
+In 2024, Cedar Park went 28-8-2 under coach Frost.
+Cedar Park made the UIL 2024 Baseball 5A playoffs, with Cedar Park beating Pieper 2-0 and Medina Valley 2-0 before losing again to Rouse in the regional quarter finals 0-2.
+Following this, Tyler Frost stepped down as head coach.

 Boys' basketball

-The Cedar Park Timberwolves Boys' basketball team led by head coach Blake Brown has had ten straight post season appearances, three district appearances, and two appearances in the UIL Boys State Basketball Tournament.
+The Cedar Park Timberwolves Boys' basketball team, led by head coach Blake Brown, has had ten straight post season appearances, three district appearances, and two appearances in the UIL Boys State basketball tournament.

-In the 2014–2015 season, the team became the champions of District 25-AAAAA with a district record of 13–1.
+In the 2014–2015 season, they became the champions of District 25-AAAAA with a district record of 13–1.
 They made a run through the UIL playoffs that ended in the state semi-finals on March 12, 2015, in the Alamodome with a 57–46 loss to Beaumont Ozen.
-They ended the best season in school history with an overall record of 28–7.

-In 2018, Cedar Park were the 5A Region III District 17 Champions Regional Quarterfinals, but Cedar Park would lose to Manor in the playoffs 46-41.
+In 2018, Cedar Park was at the 5A Region III District 17 champions regional quarterfinals, but Cedar Park would lose to Manor in the playoffs 46-41.

-In 2019, Cedar Park were the 5A Region III District 17 Champions Area.
+In 2019, Cedar Park got to the 5A Region III District 17 champions area.
 However, Cedar Park would lose to Lake Creek in the playoffs 52-44.

 Cedar Park has failed to make the playoffs from 2020-2022.

 In 2023, Cedar Park went 19-14 in the regular season and making the playoffs for the first time in 3 years.
-Cedar Park would up losing in the Bi-District Playoffs 52-33 to Boerne-Champion High School.
+Cedar Park would up losing in the bi-district playoffs 52-33 to Boerne-Champion High School.